 When barbed wire snaps because it has been pushed on by livestock, or if a deer runs through it, because a tree fell on it – or a host of other reasons, cattle can become tangled in it and sustain a potentially deadly injury.

-A cow that has a leg tangled in barbed wire will most often panic while trying to jerk free – sometimes causing the wire to dig more deeply into a leg or even neck.
+A cow that has a leg tangled in barbed wire will most often panic while trying to break free – sometimes causing the wire to dig more deeply into a leg or even neck.

 Metal fencing options are the safest and when properly installed, the sturdiest option to contain cattle.
 The most common types of metal fencing for cows include woven wire, high tensile wire, and thicker and less flexible, metal cattle panels.